obj-obj/robototes/src/pages/about/sponsors.md

 #### How to donate:

-If you're interested in sponsoring our team, please reach out to: business@robototes.com with your comapny and the amount you wish to donate.
+If you're interested in sponsoring our team, please reach out to: business@robototes.com with your company and the amount you wish to donate.

 To ensure your donation goes directly to our team, please follow these steps: